aws-samples/mainframe-data-utilities/README.md

     3. Execute through the command below:

     ```
-    python3 e2a.py ParamFile.json
+    python3 extract-ebcdic-to-ascii.py extract-ebcdic-to-ascii/ParamFile.json
         ```

 ## LegacyReference

-The code under the *LegacyReference* folder are JCL and Cobol components created exclusively to generate EBCDIC data mass for testing purposes.
+The source code under the *LegacyReference* folder are JCL and Cobol components created exclusively to generate EBCDIC data mass for testing purposes.